AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Create the second simple product using cURL

-### Adjust environment IDs and product details
+Create the second simple product by using the API to send the following POST request using cURL.

-- Change `"attribute_set_id": 10,` and replace 10 with the attribute set id is in your environment.
+Before submitting the request, update the example with values for your environment.
-- Change `"value": "14"` and replace 14 with the value that is in your environment.
+- Change `"attribute_set_id": 10,` and replace `10` with the attribute set id from in your environment.

-The following uses the POST method
+- Change `"value": "14"` and replace `14` with the value from your environment.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \